cybernetics/JTemplate/README.md

         }
     }

+A specific representation is requested by appending a tilde ("~") character to the service URL, followed by a file extension associated with the desired document type.
+The MIME type associated with the extension is used to identify the template to apply.

+For example, a `GET` for this URL would produce a JSON document containing the result of the calculations:

+    /statistics?values=1&values=3&values=5

-A `GET` for this URL might produce an HTML document similar to the one shown in the first section:
+However, a `GET` for the following URL would return an HTML document produced by applying the template defined in _statistics~html.txt_ to the result:

-    /statistics.html?values=1&values=3&values=5
+    /statistics/~html?values=1&values=3&values=5

 #### Method Arguments
 Method arguments may be any of the following types: